Return to top

 Vegan Chorizo

-This vegan chorizo recipe is the best!
-It is super flavorful, full of protein, and made with crumbled firm tofu, tomato paste, paprika, and chili powder.
-Plant-based chorizo has never been easier to make!
-Naturally gluten-free, perfect for taco night, breakfast burritos, burrito bowls, and so much more!
+My homemade vegan chorizo recipe is incredibly flavorful, packed with protein, and can be prepared in under 30 minutes using crumbled firm tofu, tomato paste, nuts, and spices.
+It’s naturally gluten-free, perfect for taco night, breakfast burritos, burrito bowls, and so much more!

 Prep Time20 minutes